Obtaining Safety Glasses and Laser Glasses

 Obtaining a Pair of Prescription Safety Glasses

-• If you choose another one of the approved vendors you will have to pay for the lenses and frames upfront and then get reimbursed by the Department.
-You must obtain authorization from Amy Moore to order prescription safety glasses from another vendor.
+- If you choose another vendor you will have to pay for the lenses and frames upfront and then get reimbursed by the Department.
+You must obtain pre-authorization from Amy Moore to order prescription safety glasses from another vendor.

 Getting Laser Glasses